slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Help a man who is in trouble and that man will remember you when he is in trouble again.' -- Paul Alexander*
 - human strenght is our ability to cooperate. heros are fictional stories. they are not real. they are a tool to improve our lives not to complicate it.
-- buy thing from your community. sell to outsiders. -- jewish mentality -->
+- buy thing from your community. sell to outsiders. -- jewish mentality Use different strategies for different tasks.
+Attempt easy Tasks as if they were difficult, and difficult as if they were easy.
+In the one case that confidence may not fall asleep, in the other that it may not be dismayed. -- Balthasar Gracian
+-->

 > *'Fools and wise folk are alike harmless.
 It is the half-wise and the half-foolish, who are the most dangerous.' -- Goethe*